line-andrew1/High-Frequency-Trading-ASIC/README.md

 ### Confirmation
 Confirmation operations are a little different those of the other operations.
 It uses the offer bits of the signal to express a confirmation for a purchase (increment counter).
 The bid bits of the signal are used to express a confirmation for a sale (decrement counter).
 Both fields can be filled at once, but if it is all zeros then nothing will occur.

+##SMA
+The simple moving average (SMA) algorithm module takes in data from the incoming encoding message and performs an average calculation based on window size.
+It can be configured as a passthrough module with a window size of 1.
+By default the window size is 4.
+Future work will incorporate an enable signal into the SMA to grant the ability to perform operations with finer control, and a storage module to enable the SMA to work over multiple CUSIP numbers.

 ## Trading Module
 The trading module will take in data from the algorithm module, it will then compare it to the average and make a decision whether or not to purchase the security.
 The image below shows an example of how this system works.
 The green and red highlighted areas indicate a buy or sell decision is executed here.